 1 Take enough

-This might seem logical, but you never know.
+This festival survival tip might seem logical, but you never know.
 It’s an easy mistake to make.
 So play it safe and take twice the amount of tampons or pads that you think you’ll need.
 If you don’t need them, a festival friend who has miscalculated might.
 Also take an extra set of clothes.
 Better safe than sorry.

 2 Keep it clean

 Grass fields, mud, beer, sweat, French fries, grasshopper burgers and other festival food: you might want to consider washing your hands before changing a tampon or pad.
 It’s a small effort.
 You’ll be waiting for the loos anyway.

 3 Choose your secret weapon

 Even if you’re no fan of intimate wipes, this might be the time to embrace them.
 The average Portaloo doesn’t come with a fountain.
 There’s no need to walk around with a whole pack of wet wipes, just carry one or two in a bag.
 This will fit into even the tiniest of pockets.
 That way, you also have something to store used tampons in until you can find a bin.

 4 Bring out the big guns?

 It’s always a good idea to change your tampon or pad every four hours.
 Also if you’re at a festival.
 But there are sanitary products that can be kept in for longer without the fear of leakage or health risks.
-A sponge tampon for example, a menstrual cup which can be left in for a whole night or period pants.
+A sponge tampon for example, a menstrual cup which can be left in for a whole night or period underwear.
 These products take some getting used to.
 Make sure to practise at home before wearing them to your favourite festival.